 Ours was magnificent with claw-foot bath, his-and-her-sinks and a walk-in power shower – and while most are smaller, all come with baskets of oils, big white towels and fluffy bathrobes.
-There are flat-screen TVs in all the rooms and there’s a DVD player in reception which you can borrow and a small library of films.
-You also get air-con, a 'courtesy tray' and internet connection.
+There are flat-screen TVs in all the rooms, plus air-con, a 'courtesy tray' and internet connection.

 The buffet breakfast (excluded from the room rate) is a help-yourself affair.
 In good weather you eat on a terrace that catches the morning sun.
 You’ll find fresh baguette, croissants, brioche and pains au chocolat, fresh fruit and yoghurts, cereals and muesli, fruit salad and a plate of cheese.
 If you want an egg, you can have one, but you’ll have to ask.
 Tea and coffee are brewed to order.

 The restaurant La Potager du Mas is open most days for lunch and dinner (except for Sunday evenings, Monday and Tuesday all day.
 In July and August it is closed Monday all day and Tuesday lunch).
 The menu changes with the seasons, but always features Provencal dishes that incorporate organic fruit and vegetables from the garden, which taste as beautiful as they look.
 What isn’t grown in the hotel’s garden is sourced from local producers.